functionguyy/technical_art/C_tutorials/c_variables.md

 The type specified for an identifier indicates the following to the compiler:

-- The kind of values that are acceptable to be stored through the variable
+- The kind of values that are acceptable to be stored through the identifier
-- The acceptable range of values that can be stored through the variable
+- The acceptable range of values that can be stored through the identifier
-- The amount of storage space that should be reserved for the variable
+- The amount of storage space that should be reserved for the identifier
-- The computations that should be allowed to be performed with the variable
+- The computations that should be allowed to be performed with the identifier

 If any of the above conditions cannot be satisfied for the specified type of an identifier, the compiler generates an error message.